RedisBloom/RedisBloom/docs/commands/cf.insert.md

 Either

-- @array-reply of @integer-reply - where "1" means that the item has been successfully inserted to the filter, and "-1" means that the item was not inserted because the filter is full.
+- @array-reply of @integer-reply - where "1" means that the item has been successfully added to the filter, and "-1" means that the item was not added because the filter is full.
 - @error-reply on error (invalid arguments, wrong key type, etc.)

 ## Examples